Free quotients of fundamental groups of smooth quasi-projective varieties: Pencils on

 \subsubsection{Ruppert's Example}

-For the sake of completeness we will briefly discuss the sharpness of the lineal bound given in Corollary~\ref{cor:linear-bound}.
-Ruppert described in~\cite{Ruppert} the existence of a pencil of curves of any degree $d$ with exactly $3(d-1)$ reducible fibers.
+For the sake of completeness we will briefly discuss the sharpness of the linear bound given in Corollary~\ref{cor:linear-bound}.
+Ruppert described in~\cite{Ruppert} a pencil of curves of any degree $d$ with exactly $3(d-1)$ reducible fibers.
 Consider the net $\cN$ in $\PP^2$ given by the following curves $\cC_{\lambda}$ of degree $d$ defined by the equation:

 for any $\lambda=[\lambda_0:\lambda_1:\lambda_2]\in \PP^2$.
 One has the following properties: \begin{enumerate} \item The curves $\cC_{[1:0:0]}$, $\cC_{[0:1:0]}$, and $\cC_{[0:0:1]}$ are products of $d$ lines $x_i(x_j^{d-1}-x_k^{d-1})$, $\{i,j,k\}=\{0,1,2\}$. \item The generic member of $\cN$ is smooth.
 In order to check this note that